BUGS, BUGS, and more BUG Keys.

 Here is info on the man and company called BUZZA: During its existence, ‘Buzza Products Sydney’ made a variety of keys from simple learners set to a very good straight key (Triumph or J-38 style), a not so very good straight brass key (an inferior copy of the PMG brass key) and a good bug key, the Buzza 100.
 The company also made buzzers, oscillators, etc. The word BUZZA is derived from the word buzzer.
 It all started when German Engineer AUGUST A. KRAUS migrated to Sydney in the 1930s.
 After working for someone else, he started his own business, making Morse sets at a location near Clarence Street Sydney.
 When war was declared on Germany, Kraus was interned at Sydney’s Long Bay Gaol , but was released to design and oversee the manufacture of Morse keys for the Australian Army and Navy.
 After the war he kept on making keys, but at a reduced capacity.
 In 1955 Buzza Products moved into new premises at 80 Hotham Parade Artarmon NSW.
 Here the production were mainly the now popular and relatively cheap toy Morse trainers.
 But here Buzza Products also made toy xylophones, toy Meccano sets, pipe cleaners and spinning wheels for potters.
 The company ceased to exist in 1977, two years after the death of Mr Kraus.

 084.....
 Australian Jigger Bug.
 Here is another great Australian Simplex Auto Standard Model semi automatic key with a black base.
-Serial number 5192.
-The brass label reads "THE SIMPLEX AUTO No5192 (REGD) MANUFACTURED BY LEO G. COHEN MELBOURNE VIC".
+The brass label reads "THE SIMPLEX AUTO (REGD) MANUFACTURED BY LEO G. COHEN MELBOURNE VIC".
 Melbourne telegraphist Leo Cohen stopped making Simplex Auto jiggers after he went into the Army on 13th Nov.
 1939, but his name appears on the Simplex Auto labels up to about S/No 5xxx.

 Simplex Auto Info

 524.....
 Australian Simplex Auto Key with great history!
 This key S/No 4135 circa 1940/41 was used from 1990 - 2006 in the radio shack of HMAS Vampire / VK2CCV by Wireless Operators of the NSW branch of the Royal Naval Amateur Radio Society (RNARS NSW).
 The Vampire is permanently alongside the wharf at Darling Harbour, Sydney, Australia and is one of the many attractions of the Australian National Maritime Museum.
 Just think of the QSO's made on this little beauty!
-Never did I think when I saw this key in the radio room of the Vampire in December 1996, that I would one day be its proud owner !

 • Vampire is a Daring class destroyer built in 1956 at Cockatoo Island Dockyard, Sydney.
 3,950 tonnes.

-Information re HMAS Vampire
+HMAS Vampire

 085.....
 French Bug Key.
 Vibro Mors Type A circa 1950s.